Quick Guide to Malta

 Cheap Holiday Deals to Malta

-Holidays to Malta are easily found, and there are plenty of cheap options to keep your bank balance healthy.
+Holidays to Malta are easily found, and there are plenty of cheap Malta holiday deals to keep your bank balance healthy.
 Almost all of the big tour operators have year round programmes to the island.
-Thomson still features Mellieha Bay, a UK holiday favourite for years.
-There are also a number of specialist operators such as Chevron who feature a wide range of holiday options and with the advent of low cost flights, a number of online holiday providers will package up hotels and flights to offer holiday deals to Malta.
+TUI still features Mellieha Bay, which has been a UK holiday favourite for years.

 Getting to Malta